scythian

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches full descendants payload for a Proto-Scythian lemma, listing contents (etymology, glosses, reflex tree) and tree paths.
-It explicitly distinguishes from the sibling search_scythian by noting when to use this tool vs default search inline results.
+The description clearly states the tool fetches the full descendants payload (etymology, glosses, reflex tree) for a lemma identified by a search result's descendant handle.
+It specifies the resource and scope, distinguishing from the sibling scythian_search by noting when to use this tool (when search ran without inline payloads or left un-expanded).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.